 Kentucky has maintained a statewide transportation planning process since the 1970s through the 15 Area Development Districts (ADDs).
 In 1995 Kentucky expanded and formalized a public involvement process for the statewide transportation planning process in response to the directives of the Intermodal Transportation Efficiency Act of 1991 (ISTEA).
 ISTEA and its successor, The Transportation Equity Act for the 21st Century (TEA-21) enacted in 1998, set the policy directions for more comprehensive public participation in federal and state transportation decision-making.
 The Safe, Accountable, Flexible and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) passed in 2005.
 SAFETEA-LU addressed challenges such as improving safety and reducing traffic congestion, improving efficiency in freight movement, increasing intermodal connectivity, and protecting the environment.
 Moving Ahead for Progress in the 21st Century Act (MAP-21) passed in 2012.
 MAP-21 built on and refined many of the highway, transit, bike, and pedestrian programs and policies established in the previous bills.
 Most recently the Fixing America's Surface Transportation Act (FAST Act) passed in 2015.
 The FAST Act maintains a focus on safety, keeps intact the established structure of the various highway-related programs and continues efforts to streamline project delivery.
 It also provides, for the first time, a dedicated source of federal dollars for freight projects.
-These Congressional acts authorize all on-going federal-aid transportation programs.
+Federal legislation is a major part of the framework that guides the rural transportation planning process.
+On November 15, 2021, the Infrastructure Investment and Jobs Act ((IIJA)(Public Law 117-58, also known as the "Bipartisan Infrastructure Law") was signed into law.
+The IIJA/BIL authorized funding over fiscal years 2022 through 2026 in new Federal investment in surface transportation and other infrastructure projects.
+The IIJA builds on previous legislative initiatives including: Fixing America's Surface Transportation Act (FAST Act), the Moving Ahead for Progress in the 21st Century (MAP 21) Act; the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU); the Transportation Equity Act for the 21st Century (TEA-21); and, the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA).
+These historical transportation bills create the framework for local transportation planning.
 There are critical components of each piece of legislation that require input at the early stages of the planning process from local government, communities, interest groups, regional governments and citizens.
 Among the most essential provisions are the following:

-- Federal reliance on the statewide transportation process, established under ISTEA, as the primary mechanism for cooperative transportation decision making - Coordination of statewide planning with metropolitan planning - Opportunity for public involvement provided throughout the planning process - Emphasis on fiscal constraint and public involvement in the development of a three-year Statewide Transportation Improvement Program (STIP) - Emphasis on involving and considering the concerns of Tribal governments in planning - State development of statewide transportation plans and programs
+- Federal reliance on the statewide transportation process, established under ISTEA, as the primary mechanism for cooperative transportation decision making - Coordination of statewide planning with metropolitan planning

+- Opportunity for public involvement provided throughout the planning process - Emphasis on fiscal constraint and public involvement in the development of a three-year Statewide Transportation Improvement Program (STIP) - Emphasis on involving and considering the concerns of Tribal governments in planning - State development of statewide transportation plans and programs

 The Kentucky Transportation Cabinet's (KYTC) statewide transportation planning process is accomplished through a cooperative program with the KYTC Central Planning Office, the 12 Highway District Offices (HDOs), 15 ADDs, and 9 Metropolitan Planning Organizations (MPO).
-The ADDs and MPOs are responsible mainly for the analysis of data and transportation systems, identification and evaluation of needs in their planning area, the coordination of public input for the STIP, and the subsequent evaluation and prioritizing of identified needs in the KYTC Unscheduled Needs List (UNL) for possible inclusion in the KYTC Six-Year Highway Plan.
+The ADDs and MPOs are responsible mainly for the analysis of data and transportation systems, identification and evaluation of needs in their planning area, the coordination of public input for the STIP, and the subsequent evaluation and prioritizing of identified needs in the KYTC Continuous Highway Framework Analysis (CHAF) for possible inclusion in the KYTC Six-Year Highway Plan.